-Torah regarding the building of the Holy Ark, which was the vessel that contained the Torah: "...You shall cover it with pure gold, from within and from without you shall cover it."

-Gemara in Tractate Yomah: By specifying that the Ark must be covered with gold on the inside as well as on the outside, the Torah is teaching us that, "A Torah Sage whose inside is not the same as his outside is not a Torah Sage."
+The Torah states regarding the building of the Holy Ark, which was the vessel that contained the Torah, "...You shall cover it with pure gold, from within and from without you shall cover it."
+The Gemara in Tractate Yomah explains that by specifying that the Ark must be covered with gold on the inside as well as on the outside, the Torah is teaching us that, "A Torah Sage whose inside is not the same as his outside is not a Torah Sage."
 Meaning, in order for one to be classified as a Torah Sage, his inner purity of commitment should be fully consistent with his outer demeanor and persona.
-A Torah Sage is not merely a repository of information, but rather, he must be genuine and sincere in his service of G-d in every aspect of his life.
+A Torah Sage is not merely a repository of information, but rather, he must be genuine and sincere in his service of G'd in every aspect of his life.
 The Torah that he possesses is fully internalized.
 The Torah Sage, regarding Torah, is similar to the "nidiv leiv" because his values and behavior is a reflection of his essence.

-Wisdom to the Wise
+4. Wisdom to the Wise

-Torah regarding the building of the Mishkan: "G-d said to Moshe, 'I will fill him with the Spirit of G-d with wisdom..."

-Midrash: "G-d filled Bezalel with wisdom because he already possessed wisdom.
-This is to teach us that G-d gives wisdom only to those who already possess wisdom."

-Reb Chaim of Volozhin in Nefesh HaChaim: "If one is not born with wisdom and G-d only gives wisdom to those who already possess it, how does one initially acquire wisdom?"

-King David in Psalms: "The beginning of wisdom is the fear of heaven..."
-If one has the fear of heaven, he will have the ability to appreciate and esteem G-d's Wisdom.
+The Torah states regarding the building of the Mishkan, "G'd said to Moshe, 'I will fill him with the Spirit of G'd with wisdom..."
+The Midrash states, "G'd filled Bezalel with wisdom because he already possessed wisdom.
+This is to teach us that G'd gives wisdom only to those who already possess wisdom."
+Reb Chaim of Volozhin writes in his work Nefesh HaChaim, "If one is not born with wisdom and G'd only gives wisdom to those who already possess it, how does one initially acquire wisdom?"
+King David writes in Psalms, "The beginning of wisdom is the fear of heaven..."
+If one has the fear of heaven, he will have the ability to appreciate and esteem G'd's Wisdom.
 He is therefore deserving of that endowment.

-Midrash: "A matronly woman asked Reb Yosi Bar Chalafta, "What is the meaning of the verse (Daniel), G-d gives wisdom to those who are wise?
-It should have stated: G-d gives wisdom to those who are fools.
-Why would G-d need to give wisdom to someone who already possesses it?"
-Reb Yosi Bar Chalafta asked her, "If two individuals approached you for a loan - one of them being wealthy and the other poor, to whom would you lend the money?"
-The matronly woman answered, "To the wealthy one."
-Reb Yosi Ben Chalafta asked, "Why?"
-She replied, "If the wealthy man were to somehow lose the money that I lent him, he would be able to repay me because he is wealthy.
-However, if the poor man were to lose my money, he would have no means to repay the loan."

-Reb Yosi Ben Chalafta said, "Your ears should hear what your mouth is saying.
-If G-d endowed the fools with wisdom they would sit in unclean locations and bathhouses.
-They would desecrate the wisdom that G-d had given them.
-However, if G-d endows the wise person with wisdom, he will sit in the study hall and in the synagogue and engage in Torah dialogue.
-He would not only preserve the pristine quality of the wisdom that G-d gave him, he would actually develop and advance it by interfacing with the elders..."
+The Midrash continues, "A matronly woman asked Reb Yosi Bar Chalafta, 'What is the meaning of the verse (Daniel): G'd gives wisdom to those who are wise?
+It should have stated: G'd gives wisdom to those who are fools.
+Why would G'd need to give wisdom to someone who already possesses it?'
+Reb Yosi Bar Chalafta asked her, 'If two individuals approached you for a loan - one of them being wealthy and the other poor, to whom would you lend the money?'
+The matronly woman answered, 'To the wealthy one.'
+Reb Yosi Ben Chalafta asked, 'Why?"
+She replied, 'If the wealthy man were to somehow lose the money that I lent him, he would be able to repay me because he is wealthy.
+However, if the poor man were to lose my money, he would have no means to repay the loan.'
+Reb Yosi Ben Chalafta said, 'Your ears should hear what your mouth is saying.
+If G'd endowed the fools with wisdom they would sit in unclean locations and bathhouses.
+They would desecrate the wisdom that G'd had given them.
+However, if G'd endows the wise person with wisdom, he will sit in the study hall and in the synagogue and engage in Torah dialogue.
+He would not only preserve the pristine quality of the wisdom that G'd gave him, he would actually develop and advance it by interfacing with the elders..."